Dear Fellow Traveler: A Letter to the Patient

 What you can expect in our work together

-• Evidence-based tools: CBT thought-reframing, DBT emotion regulation and distress tolerance, and behavior change steps you can repeat outside session.
+- Evidence-based tools: CBT thought-reframing, DBT emotion regulation and distress tolerance, and behavior change steps you can repeat outside of sessions.

 The first session